Christianity and colonialism: India

+In 1924, Mahatma Gandhi criticised the conversion activities of Christian missionaries across the world, specially their role in exploitative colonisation, human genocide and cultural genocide:

-The first converts to Christianity in Goa were native Goan women who married Portuguese men that arrived with Afonso de Albuquerque during the Portuguese conquest of Goa in 1510.
+The first converts to Christianity in Goa were native Goan women who married Portuguese men who arrived with Afonso de Albuquerque during the Portuguese conquest of Goa in 1510.

 Missionaries of various religious orders (Franciscans, Dominicans, Jesuits, Augustinians, etc.) were sent from Portugal to Goa with the goal of fulfilling the papal bull Romanus Pontifex, which granted the patronage of the propagation of the Christian faith in Asia to the Portuguese.
-To promote assimilation of the native Goans with the Portuguese people, the Portuguese authorities in Goa supported these missionaries.
+To promote assimilation of the native Goans with the Portuguese people, the Portuguese authorities in Goa supported those missionaries.
 The rapid rise of converts in Goa was mostly the result of Portuguese economic and political control over the Hindus, who were vassals of the Portuguese crown.
 By the 1580s, the total population of Goa was about 60,000 with an estimated Hindu population then about a third or 20,000.
 The Goa Inquisition was an extension of the Portuguese Inquisition in Portuguese India.
-Its objective was to enforce Catholic Orthodoxy and allegiance to the Apostolic See of Rome (Pontifex).
+Its objective was to enforce Catholic orthodoxy and allegiance to the Apostolic See of Rome (Pontifex).
 The inquisition primarily focused on the New Christians accused of secretly practicing their former religions, and Old Christians accused of involvement in the Protestant Revolution of the 16th century.
 It was established in 1560, briefly suppressed from 1774 to 1778, continued thereafter until it was finally abolished in 1812.

 Over 90% of Goans in the Velhas Conquistas became Catholic by the early 1700s.
-Xenddi was a discriminatory religious tax imposed on the Goan Hindu minority by the colonial era Portuguese Christian government in Goa, Damaon& Diu in 1704.
-It was similar to the discriminatory Jizya religious tax imposed on Hindus by Muslim rulers in the region.
+Xenddi was a discriminatory religious tax imposed on the Goan Hindu minority by the colonial era Portuguese Christian government in Goa, Daman and Diu in 1704.
+It was similar to the discriminatory Jizya religious tax, which was imposed on Hindus by Muslim rulers in the region.